-GPs have revealed the drug 'naltrexone' is being prescribed to treat patients suffering from gambling addiction.
+GPs have revealed the drug 'naltrexone' is being prescribed to treat clients suffering from gambling addiction.

-The drug costs a massive £800 per month per patient.
+The drug costs a massive £800 per month per client.

 GPs say they are using Naltrexone to tackle the UK's rising betting problem.